Memantine: Cholinergic

 Memantine acts as a non-competitive antagonist at the α_{7} nicotinic acetycholine receptor (IC50 affinity = 340nM-5,000nM or 0.34-5 μM).
 Several studies have observed that Memantine's antagonism at nAChRs is higher than both its affinity to NMDA and 5-HT_{3} receptors, but this may be difficult to ascertain with accuracy due to rapid desensitization of nAChRs.

-Antagonism of α_{7} nAChRs may contribute to initial worsening of cognitive function during early Memantine treatment.
+Antagonism of α_{7} nAChRs may contribute to the initial worsening of cognitive function during early Memantine treatment.
 Nicotinic acetylcholine receptor, specifically α_{7} nAChR, upregulate quickly in response to antagonism, which could explain the possible cognitive-enhancing effects of Memantine.
 It has been shown that the number of nicotinic receptors in the brain are reduced in Alzheimer's disease, even in the absence of a general decrease in the number of neurons, and nicotinic receptor agonists are viewed as interesting targets for anti-Alzheimer drugs.

 Dopaminergic

 Memantine has been shown to act as an agonist of dopamine D_{2}^{High} receptor with equal or slightly higher affinity than to NMDA receptors (D2 IC50 affinity = ~137-917 nM).
 In another study, Memantine was shown to increase dopaminergic activity in the prefrontal cortex and striatum of mice.

-At least one study questions the relevance of Memantine's D_{2} receptor action, suggesting low Ki binding affinity.
+At least one study questions the relevance of Memantine's D_{2} receptor action, suggesting a low Ki value.